home / writing

 With a plugin, these sessions can even persist across system restarts.

-You can create a new session with tmux new -s session_name, detach with CTRL-B D, and reattach with tmux attach -t session_name.
+I can create a new session with tmux new -s session_name, detach with CTRL-B D, and reattach with tmux attach -t session_name.
 Some other useful commands include:

 tmux ls # list sessions